 What Dr. Craig has provided here are philosophical and moral reflections on the Calvinist doctrinal conclusions that are the result of their exegesis of the relevant biblical texts.
 What is critical to realize is that these philosophical and moral reflections, which do not cite or exegete Scripture, are sufficient to render the Calvinist theology which boasts that it is the teaching of Scripture based on their exegesis and interpretations of the text, “unacceptable for Christian theology.”
 The point is that an exegesis can be seen to be in error by the application of sound reasoning to the exegetical conclusions.
 The Calvinists exegesis is invalidated by sound philosophical and moral reflection.
 The Calvinist will claim that their theology is rooted in the exegesis of the biblical texts and that the non-Calvinist objections to Calvinism are primarily philosophical and moral.
 But we can see here that as necessary as exegesis is for properly understanding the text, philosophical and moral coherence are also necessary for validating that exegesis.
 The Calvinist creates a false dichotomy between exegesis and the reasoned deliberations of philosophical reflection and moral intuition.
 In doing so they establish a flawed hermeneutic.
 These deliberations are essential for doing responsible exegesis and interpretation.
 As Jerry Walls and Joseph Dongell point out, “While logical consistency may not be a sufficient condition to show that a theology is true, it is a necessary condition.”
 An exegesis may be coherent and yet wrong, but an exegesis cannot be incoherent and correct.
 The necessity that an exegesis be consistent and coherent for it to be a valid expression of the meaning of the text is dismissed by Calvinists when it comes to their own theology.
 And this is the hermeneutical divide which is at the heart of the controversy.
 It is also the reason why we know, among many other things, “that the Calvinistic view of universal divine causal determinism is one that is unacceptable for Christian theology.”
 Calvinism contains serious misinterpretations of Scripture and is therefore to be rejected.

-The following extended quotes are from William Lane Craig, Defenders 2 Class, Doctrine of Creation: Part 10.
+Except for footnote 5, all of the above extended quotes were from William Lane Craig, Defenders 2 Class, Doctrine of Creation: Part 10.
 Oct.
 21, 2012.
 You can read the transcript or listen to the lecture at this link. https://www.reasonablefaith.org/podcasts/defenders-podcast-series-2/s2-doctrine-of-creation/doctrine-of-creation-part-10/ Last accessed April 10, 2020.

 Raymond C. Ortlund Jr., “The Sovereignty of God: Case Studied in the Old Testament,” in Still Sovereign: Contemporary Perspectives on Election, Foreknowledge, and Grace, eds.
 Thomas R. Schreiner and Bruce A. Ware, (Grand Rapids: Baker, 2000), 25-26.